 This overview provides a snapshot of the current and future status of deductibility of the General Interest Charge in Australia.
 For more detailed information, taxpayers should refer to the ATO‘s official communications and consult with tax professionals.

-If you are struggling to keep up to date with your tax obligations we are here to help, contact the team of call us for an appointment to discuss your options.
+If you are struggling to keep up to date with your tax obligations we are here to help, contact the team at The Accountants via the chatbot or call us for an appointment to discuss your options.